Credit cards Updated:

 Has all that festive indulgence left you with a hangover?
 We don't just mean the traditional kind, either.
 Many people will be starting January with a hangover of the financial variety, brought on by overspending and over-reliance on credit cards and overdrafts, so if you're feeling the effects, it's time to take control.

-That's not the only thing that could lead to a frugal January, either.
-Many people (around 80%, in fact) were paid early in December, which means they could find stretching their money until the end of the month an even bigger struggle.
-The research found that 53% of those who were paid earlier would find it difficult to meet their bills by mid-January, and 49% would dip into their savings to cover the shortfall – but 36% will turn to credit.
+Overspending during the festive season isn't the only thing that could lead to a frugal January, either.
+Many people were paid early in December, which means they could find stretching their money until the end of the month an even bigger struggle than usual.
+As a result, meeting bills could be even tougher, and while some dip into their savings to cover the shortfall, many will inevitably turn back to credit.

 The key to recovering from your financial hangover – and to ensure it doesn't last well into February and beyond – is to stay in control.
-Be ruthless with your budget and get rid of absolutely all unnecessary expenditures, and above all, don't continue your bad habits.
-Stop overspending, try to step away from the credit card and pay attention to where every penny goes, and hopefully you'll be cured in no time.
+Be ruthless with your budget and get rid of absolutely all unnecessary expenditures, and don't continue your bad habits - stop overspending, try to step away from the credit card and pay attention to where every penny goes - and hopefully you'll be cured in no time.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.